 Leandro L. Minku

-Leandro L. Minku is a Lecturer in Intelligent Systems at the School of Computer Science, University of Birmingham (UK).
+Leandro L. Minku is a Senior Lecturer at the School of Computer Science, University of Birmingham (UK).
 Dr. Minku’s main research interests are machine learning in non-stationary environments / data stream mining, online class imbalance learning, ensembles of learning machines and computational intelligence for software engineering.
+Among others, Leandro Minku is an Associate Editor-in-Chief of the Neurocomputing journal, Associate Editor of IEEE Transactions on Neural Networks and Learning Systems, Coordinating Editor of Empirical Software Engineering journal and Associate Editor of the Journal of Systems and Software.

 Prediction of Defect-Inducing Software Changes in Dynamic Environments